HeikoBecker/Lassie/README.md

 This will give you an interactive SEMPRE session where commands can be send to SEMPRE and their parse according to the grammar is printed.

+## Case Studies

+The case studies for our CPP 2021 paper can be found in the directory `examples`.
+File `caseStudy<N>` is the n-th case study from section 5 of the paper.

+## Other directories

+The directory `src` contains the main SML development of Lassie, connecting HOL4 to the semantic parser SEMPRE.

+The directory `sempre` contains the version of SEMPRE that we have based the development of Lassie on.
+It is mostly based GitHub version (https://github.com/percyliang/sempre) of the paper Berant, J., Chou, A., Frostig, R., and Liang, P. Semantic parsing on Freebase from question-answer pairs.
+In Empirical Methods in Natural Language Processing (EMNLP) (2013)/.

 ## Known Bugs

-There is a known bug with HOL4, in that sometimes HOL4 will get hung up on reading the SEMPRE socket file.
+There is a known bug with HOL4, in that sometimes HOL4 will get hung up on reading the SEMPRE ourpu.
 This can be seen by Holmake printing something along the lines of `invalid command: ...`.
 If this happens please interrupt the process with `Ctrl-c` and restart `Holmake`.

-## Case Studies

-The case studies for our IJCAR 2020 paper can be found in the directory `examples`.
-File `caseStudy<N>` is the n-th case study from section 5 of the paper.